Blog

 Say What?

-• Citing “out-of-control” college costs, companies like Walmart, IBM, and Google are External link opens in new tab or windoweliminating college degrees as employment requirements for corporate positions.
+- Citing “out-of-control” college costs, companies like Walmart, IBM, and Google are eliminating college degrees as employment requirements for corporate positions.

 This week in history: